 Many flowers of plants are edible.
 Flowers are often high in vitamins and look beautiful as a garnish for a salad, dinner or dessert.
 Wild violets are high in vitamin C and make pretty cake decorations.
-The Early Blue Violet, Alaska Violet, Marsh Violet, Canada Violet, Stream Violet, Trailing Yellow Violet and Prairie Violet are all located within the Pacific Northwest.
+The Early Blue Violet, Alaska Violet, Marsh Violet (pictured at the top), Canada Violet, Stream Violet, Trailing Yellow Violet and Prairie Violet are all located within the Pacific Northwest.
 Fireweed, wild geraniums, spring beauties and roses are also edible.

 The leaves of wild edibles can make a rich tossed salad with a few edible berries and blossoms.
 If you are near the coast, beach greens, bladderwrack (pictured above), goosetongue, lovage and oysterleaf are all edible and make good bases or additions to "wild" salads.
 Clover, dandelion leaves and fiddlehead ferns are easy to find in all parts of the region.
 Sauté, stir-fry or toss them into your salad or casserole.
 The leaves of the above-mentioned flowers are also edible.